TheWorkflowAcademy/Upload-Files-to-File-Upload-Fields-in-Zoho-CRM-via-Deluge/README.md

 # Upload-Files-to-File-Upload-Fields-in-Zoho-CRM-via-Deluge
-A Deluge script for uploading files to a file upload field on Zoho CRM.
+A Deluge script for uploading files to a file upload field in Zoho CRM.

 ## Core Idea
-Here's a Deluge script that lets you upload multiple files to a file upload field on Zoho CRM.
+There are a few steps to follow in order to upload a file to a file upload field in Zoho CRM via Deluge.

 ## Configuration
 Zoho OAuth scopes needed: